quindar/quindar-docker/readme.md

 # Overview
 The purpose of using docker container is to allow better management of creating Linux server nodes (e.g. automated, easier to upgrade), and optimizing server resources (e.g. 1 sec to start up a server node).
 Container technology is usually considered the better option to optimize hardware resource because it does not use hypervisor technology to emulate the underlying hardware; it leverages native kernel and shared server resources such that the same parent docker host can run faster docker containers in the same machine.

 This document depicts how you can build a basic platform stack using docker container to support your development (e.g.  NodeJS server), testing, migration to production.
-It also covers the DevOps infrastructure including Jenkins server for continu ous integration.
+It also covers the DevOps infrastructure including Jenkins server for continuous integration.

-Typically, DevOps engineers will create a parent docker host first, say, on RackSpace, amazon or your preferred cloud.
-They will only need basic components such as docker binaries, so that they can start to create new docker containers.
+Typically, DevOps engineers will create a parent docker host first on RackSpace, Amazon or a preferred cloud platform.
+They will only need basic components such as docker binaries to start creating new docker containers.
 For example, they can create a CentOS Linux 7 host, and install docker binaries from https://docs.docker.com/engine/installation/linux/centos/.
 Assuming their required docker images are already available from docker registry (public or private), they can start running new docker containers within seconds.

 ## Folder Structure
 This project will include 4 main dockerfile definitions to create Web application development environment based on MEAN stack (MongoDB-Express-AngularJS-NodeJS).